Pelzer Park / Pityarilla (Park 19)

 The hub is a 12 minute walk from the South Terrace Tram Stop.
 Parking is available along South Terrace.

-The Kaurna translation of pityarilla is marshmallow; paying homage to the park’s Marshmallow Playground.
+The Kaurna translation of pityarilla is 'marshmallow root place'.
 August Pelzer was Adelaide’s city gardener from 1899 to 1932 and his influence is evident in the layout of Osmond Gardens, and elsewhere throughout the Park Lands.

 The park contains several sporting facilities, and offers a location for families to hold BBQs.